-Each judge is selected for their knowledge and experience and their willingness to volunteer and commit time to the non paid role of judge of the Brolga Northern Territory Tourism Award.
+Each judge is selected for their knowledge and experience as well as their willingness to volunteer and commit their time to being a judge of the Brolga Northern Territory Tourism Award.

 The selection process ensures that a broad range of industry is represented and that skills and expertise are complementary.
 The judging panel is reviewed each year and operates independently of Tourism NT.